greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 ## <a id="topic71717999"></a>Configuring and Using Resource Groups

-> **Important** Significant Greenplum Database performance degradation has been observed when enabling resource group-based workload management on RedHat 6.x and CentOS 6.x systems.
-This issue is caused by a Linux cgroup kernel bug.
-This kernel bug has been fixed in CentOS 7.x and Red Hat 7.x/8.x systems.

-If you use RedHat 6 and the performance with resource groups is acceptable for your use case, upgrade your kernel to version 2.6.32-696 or higher to benefit from other fixes to the cgroups implementation.

 ### <a id="topic833"></a>Prerequisite

 Greenplum Database resource groups use Linux Control Groups \(cgroups\) to manage CPU resources.
 Greenplum Database also uses cgroups to manage memory for resource groups for external components.
 With cgroups, Greenplum isolates the CPU and external component memory usage of your Greenplum processes from other processes on the node.
 This allows Greenplum to support CPU and external component memory usage restrictions on a per-resource-group basis.